The Albany Basin

 Writing in 1876, Howell noted “Since 1873, the basin has been filling up with silt from the river and sewage from the fifteen city sewers that empty their foul contents into it; and it has become one of the greatest nuisances in the county.
 It is hoped that it will ether be dredged out by the State authorities or filled up, as it has passed its days of usefulness.”

-2 thoughts on “The Albany Basin
+2 responses to “The Albany Basin”

 Leave a Reply